 HCL is an award-winning specialist caterer with a foundation in the education sector.
 They provide quality services to academies, colleges and schools.
 They are passionate about providing fresh, local and seasonal food to schools; improving the school meals service and making lunchtime an integral part of the whole school experience.

 They endeavour to provide dishes that are not only popular with students but will also comply with healthy eating standards and guidelines.
-Your child will have brought a leaflet home with them containing important information.

 If your child has food allergies or intolerances you MUST supply this information via: specialmenu.hcl.co.uk